Ensure Uniformity Across Documents with Templates

 - **Template layout**: Arrange the components in your preferred layout by clicking the arrow icon at the top right of each component to move them up or down.

-Now you have just created your very first template.
+You have now created your first template.
 Let's try to create a document from this template and see how convenient it is!

 ## Creating Documents From Templates